-Online Safety is about Behaviour, it is informed use of Devices, Sites, Apps & Gaming & Online Behaviour that makes for a Safe Online Environment.
+Online Safety is about Behaviour, it is The Informed Use of Devices, Sites, Apps & Gaming & Online Behaviour that makes for a Safe Online Environment.

 Social Media, Apps & Gaming is nothing to be afraid of.

 Keep Pupils Safe Protect Educators Safeguard Schools

 Keeping Pace with Social media and Online Safety